-(32) "Interactive interview" means the interview between the eligibility worker and the applicant to discuss eligibility information to determine benefits.
-The interview may be conducted face-to-face or by telephone.
+(31) "Interactive interview" means the interview between the eligibility worker and the applicant to discuss eligibility information to determine benefits.
+The interview may be conducted face-to-face, by telephone or a home visit.

-(45) "Shelter for battered women and children" means a public or private nonprofit residential facility that serves battered women and their children.
-If such a facility serves other individuals, a portion of the facility must be set aside on a long-term basis to serve only battered women and their children.
+(43) "Shelter for battered individuals and children" means a public or private nonprofit residential facility that serves battered individuals and their children.
+When such a facility serves other individuals, a portion of the facility must be set aside on a long-term basis to serve only battered individuals and their children.

 (b) Those who are living together and are holding themselves out to the community as husband and wife by representing themselves as such to relatives, friends, neighbors, or tradespeople.
 Since October 10, 1991 Ohio has not recognized common law marriages so only couples established as a common law marriage prior to October 10, 1991 fall under this definition.

-(48) "Standard filing unit (SFU)" means the automated process of determining which persons shall comprise an assistance group based on data entered into the CRIS-E system.
+(46) "Standard filing unit (SFU)" means the automated process of determining which persons shall comprise an assistance group based on data entered into the statewide automated eligibility system.

-(51) "Supplemental security income (SSI)" means cash payments made under the authority of Title XVI of the Social Security Act, as amended, to the aged, blind, and disabled; or section 1616(a) of the Social Security Act.
+(50) "Supplemental security income (SSI)" means cash payments made under the authority of Title XVI of the Social Security Act, to the aged, blind, and disabled; or section 1616(a) of the Social Security Act.

-(58) "Workforce Investment Act (WIA)" means the legislation providing funding for job training, adult education, education for youths, employment for dislocated workers, and vocationally rehabilitation.
-This legislation was formerly administered by the Job Training Partnership Act (JTPA) of 1982.
+(57) "Workforce Innovation and Opportunity Act (WIOA)" means the legislation providing funding for job training, adult education, education for youths, employment for dislocated workers, and vocationally rehabilitation.
+This legislation was formerly administered by the Workforce Investment Act of 1998.

-(c) A program of employment and training operated or supervised by a state or political subdivision of a state that meets standards approved by the governor of the state, including a program under subsection (d)(4) of the Food and Nutrition Act.
+(c) A program of employment and training operated or supervised by a state or political subdivision of a state that meets standards approved by the governor of the state, including a program under section 6 (d)(4) of the Food and Nutrition Act.